lovesegfault/nix-config/README.md

 # nix-config ![CI](https://github.com/lovesegfault/nix-config/workflows/CI/badge.svg)

-This repository holds both my NixOS configuration.
+This repository holds my NixOS configuration.
 It is fully reproducible (through [niv]) and position-independent, meaning there is no moving around of `configuration.nix` (see [switch]).